 - Refrigeration halts the fermentation.
 I find that when I let the dough ferment at room temperature for too long (let’s say over 8 hours), it starts to break down, making a big mess when I attempt to roll it out.
 But in the refrigerator, the microbes go dormant.
 Now I can make a pile of this dough at once—and use up even more starter!
 No more baking dough bleary-eyed at night and cursing myself for having started it in the morning.
 If I’m too exhausted to bake, I simply put the dough in the fridge!

 - I no longer use Silpat silicon mats for baking these.
 The crackers contain enough oil that they don’t stick to cookie sheets.
 I hate washing those mats and feel a bit wary of using them.
-(Are they actually safe to bake on?)
-Simple is best.
+(Are they truly safe to bake on?
+I’m asking.
+I don’t know.)

 - I no longer brush olive oil on top.
 You can do that if you want to but the salt (or seeds or nutritional yeast or whatever) sticks to them just fine without having to take the extra step of brushing these with oil.
 I’m not sure which I like washing less—Silpats or pastry brushes.
-Ditch them both.
+I stopped using both.

 - Combine starter and oil in a non-metallic bowl.
 In a separate bowl, mix together flour, salt and baking soda.